ifeelsam/GemHunter-AO/README.md

   - Players can end the game at any time to secure their winnings.

   **Winning**:
-  If players successfully open all the tiles containing diamonds and avoid the bombs, their earnings are further boosted by a **5x multiplier**, providing a significant reward.
+  If players successfully open all the tiles containing diamonds and avoid the bombs, their earnings are further directly boosted by a **10x multiplier**, providing a significant reward.

   The game tracks player progress using an lsqlite3 database, ensuring that players can resume from where they left off, even after exiting.
 </p>